yarisvt/tyk-docs/tyk-docs/content/getting-started/using-oas-definitions/get-started-oas.md

 You will also need to ensure you have ‘admin’ or ‘api’ rights if RBAC is enabled.
 {{< /note >}}

+### Tyk Gateway API secret

-* Make sure you know your API secret: Your Tyk Gateway API secret is stored in your `tyk.conf` file, the property is called `secret`.
+Make sure you know your API secret: Your Tyk Gateway API secret is stored in your `tyk.conf` file, the property is called `secret`.
 You will need to use this as a header called `x-tyk-authorization` to make calls to the Gateway API.

 ```
 {